FedRAMP/docs/docs/fedramp-security-inbox.md

 # FedRAMP Security Inbox requirements

+!!! success "Effective Date(s) & Overall Applicability for 20x: Required (Phase 2 Pilot)"
+      - Phase 1 pilot authorizations have one year from authorization to fully address this policy but must demonstrate continuous quarterly progress.
+      - Phase 2 Pilot participants must demonstrate significant progress towards addressing this policy prior to submission for authorization review.

 FedRAMP must have a reliable way to directly contact security and compliance staff operating all FedRAMP Authorized cloud service offerings without tracking individual contacts or maintaining provider-specific logins to customer support portals.
 These requirements for a FedRAMP Security Inbox apply to all cloud service providers to ensure this direct reliable path remains open, especially in the event of critical security issues.

 This set of requirements focus specifically on communication that comes from FedRAMP and includes three categories of communication: